bluesky/databroker/doc/source/design_manifesto.rst

     cost of de-normalizing is low because we can share an object (which is the reason that `doct.Document` is immutable), however if we move to a model where these documents are streamed between process (local or not) this can result in massive overheads.
-This dumps
+This dumps a lot of complexity into the clients, but it is complexity that we are already having to deal with (because bluesky spits out uids, DataBroker return the documents in-place.).
  - not clear we are not going to end up with two worlds, a document streaming one and a DataFrame based one.
- -